dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ---

-## Iterative Prompting — From V1 to V2
+## Iterative Prompting: From V1 to V2

 I sent the following feedback back to the AI as a structured revision prompt: